Kaymarie-j/SQL/README.md

 # Kayla Johnson's SQL Portfolio

-## Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions: kaylamj20028@gmail.com
+## Hello!
+Welcome to my SQL portfolio!
+I have created for you a code repository that contains examples of SQL I've written.
+Feel free to take a look and reach out if you have any questions ---> (kaylamj20028@gmail.com)